Gymnasium (school)

-Gymnasium (and variations of the word) is a term in various European languages for a secondary school that prepares students for higher education at a university.
-It is comparable to the US English term preparatory high school or the British term grammar school.
+Gymnasium (and variations of the word) is a term in various European languages for a secondary school (middle school and/or high school) that prepares students for higher education at a university.
+It is comparable to the US English term preparatory high school or the British term grammar school (although unlike its continental counterparts, the modern UK grammar school is a localized niche rather than the primary route to higher education).
 Before the 20th century, the gymnasium system was a widespread feature of educational systems throughout many European countries.

 The word γυμνάσιον (gumnásion), from Greek γυμνός (gumnós) 'naked' or 'nude', was first used in Ancient Greece, in the sense of a place for both physical and intellectual education of young men.
-The latter meaning of a place of intellectual education persisted in many European languages (including Albanian, Bulgarian, Czech, Dutch, Estonian, Greek, German, Hungarian, Macedonian, Polish, Russian, Scandinavian languages, Serbo-Croatian, Slovak, Slovenian and Ukrainian), whereas in other languages, like English (gymnasium, gym) and Spanish (gimnasio), the former meaning of a place for physical education was retained.
+The latter meaning of a place of intellectual education persisted in many European languages (including Albanian, Bulgarian, Bosnian, Croatian, Czech, Dutch, Estonian, Greek, German, Hungarian, Macedonian, Polish, Russian, Scandinavian languages, Serbian, Slovak, Slovenian and Ukrainian), whereas in other languages, like English (gymnasium, gym) and Spanish (gimnasio), the former meaning of a place for physical education was retained.

 School structure

 Because gymnasiums prepare students for university study, they are thus meant for the more academically minded students, who are sifted out between the ages of 10 and 13.
 In addition to the usual curriculum, students of a gymnasium often study Latin and Ancient Greek.

 Some gymnasiums provide general education, while others have a specific focus.
 (This also differs from country to country.)
 The four traditional branches are: